 Varicose veins are visable veins that are caused by underlying venous insufficiency, you will need to have the veisn treated by evla, vnus, ambulatory phlebectomy and/or sclerotherapy.

 You will want to see a vein specialist and have a duplex ultrasound to come up with the best plan for you. ...Read more

 You probably can't: While treatment techniques used today generally offer excellent results for most patients, it is likely that new veins will develop over time.
 With periodic maintenance treatment it is often possible to keep one's legs in good shape.
 See a vein specialist/phlebologist.
 For more info, see http://www.
 Phlebology.
 Org/. ...Read more

 Absolutely Not: In fact, compresssion stockings are often the 1st line of management for treatment of symptomatic varicosites, along with daily elevation of the limbs and an adequate exercise regimen - known as "consevative care".
 The stockings act to help keep blood flowing through the limb, and diminsh the venous pooling, which leads to venous hypertension, eventually causing the bulging, dilated varicose veins. ...Read more

 Several Options: The quickest way in not always the "best".
 There is often some patience involved.
 First, you need to treat the underlying causative vein, often with laser or radiofrequency.
 Large surface branches will resolve quickest with phlebectomy (surgical removal).
 Sclerotherapy is not as "quick" as surgery, but often if very effective.
 Get a formal consultation w/ a vein specialist to discuss all options. ...Read more

 - What do vaginal varicose veins look like?

-- How do you prevent varicose veins?
+- Can you die from varicose veins?

-- What do varicose veins look like?
+- Why do varicose veins throb during menopause?